nics-dp/petsard/doc_site/content/docs/python-api/adapter-api/loaderadapter.md

 - This is an internal API, not recommended for direct use
 - Prefer using YAML configuration files and Executor
 - benchmark:// protocol is case-insensitive
-- Datasets are downloaded to `benchmark/` directory
+- Datasets and schema files are downloaded to `benchmark/` directory
 - First use requires network connection
-- Benchmark datasets are cached after first download
+- Benchmark files are cached after first download
 - Large dataset downloads may take considerable time
 - `method` parameter is deprecated and will be automatically removed
+- SHA-256 verification failures log warnings but don't block execution (v2.0.0+)
+- Supports both CSV data files and YAML schema files